pipe-cd/tutorial/tutorial/content/en/30-local-run/deploy.md

-## 4. Edit the config and deploy automatically
+## 4. Edit the config and watch a new deployment

 4-1.
 Edit the config file you deployed. (e.g. Change the image tag, sizing, etc.)